descope/descope-php/README.md

 This SDK will easily allow you to handle Descope JWT tokens with the following built in functions:

-1. `DescopeSDK->verify()` - will validate the JWT signature and return either **TRUE** or **FALSE**, depending on if the JWT is valid and expired
+1. `DescopeSDK->verify($sessionToken)` - will validate the JWT signature and return either **TRUE** or **FALSE**, depending on if the JWT is valid and expired
-2. `DescopeSDK->getClaims()` - will return all of the claims from the JWT in an array format
+2. `DescopeSDK->getClaims($sessionToken)` - will return all of the claims from the JWT in an array format
-3. `DescopeSDK->getUser()` - will return all of the user information (email, phone, verification status, etc.) using a provided refresh token
+3. `DescopeSDK->getUserDetails($refreshToken)` - will return all of the user information (email, phone, verification status, etc.) using a provided refresh token

+> **Note**: To use verify() and getClaims(), you will need to pass in your session token into the function argument.
+To use getUserDetails() to will need to pass in your refresh token.

 ## Unit Testing

-The PHP directory includes unit testing, that uses PHPUnit
+The PHP directory includes unit testing using PHPUnit.
+You can insert values for session token and refresh tokens in the DescopeSDKTest.php file, and run to validate whether or not the functions are operating properly.

 ## Other Code Samples